markcarey/streamstaker/README.md

 # 🌊 Stream Staker

 Dollar cost average into yield-earniung staked ETH.
 Stream `USDC` on Base Mainnet and get `cbETH`.
-Powered by Superfluid Subscriptions and Uniswap v3, and Built on Base.
+Powered by Superfluid Subscriptions and Uniswap v3, Built on Base.

 ## Try it Now on Base